Our journal of what we pray is our sojourn of life along the narrow way, even the old paths, submitting to the Bible as a light unto both.

 The Situation Between God & All of Us

 We’ll start with the premise that there is a God, and there is only one (which, actually, there can only be by definition, for God to be God).
-The Bible says the heavens declare His glory, and it also says that we are responsible for seeing Him in the creation around us.
+The Bible says the sky and starry heavens show His glory, and it also says that we are responsible for seeing Him in the creation around us.

 By definition, God must be infinite in everything He is — infinitely powerful, infinitely holy and pure, etc.